moumen-soliman/javascript/README.md

 # Javascript
- there you will find `Javascript basics`, and how `DOM mainpulation` working in `pig game` , and you will find `Javascript deeper` contain examples about `scoping` and `hoisting` and `closure` and more of deepth structures , and `Budget App` is a big application by javascript how use all js basics and js deeper in one app and using controllers , you can check my website http://moumensoliman.com/
+ there you will find `Javascript basics`, and how `DOM mainpulation` working in `pig game` , and you will find `Javascript deeper` contain examples about `scoping` and `hoisting` and `closure` and more of deepth structures , and `Budget App` is a big application by javascript how use all js basics and js deeper in one app and using controllers.

 <h1>Javascript Basics</h1>
 <ul>